sunny/actor/README.md

 end
 ```

+You can then test for the success by calling your actor with `.result` instead
+of `.call`.
+This will let you test for `success?` or `failure?` on the context
-When using `.call` this will raise an exception.
+instead of raising an exception.

-If you want to test for its success without raising an exception, use `.result`.

-For example in a Rails controller you would:
+For example in a Rails controller:

 ```rb
 # app/controllers/users_controller.rb